 - Volunteer for the Twin Villages Foodbank Farm

 When Jess isn’t working, she’s…

-Spending time outdoors camping and canoeing with her wife and three dogs.
-Her family resides in the town of Alna, alongside their steadily growing assortment of sheep, turkeys, and chickens.
+Spending time outdoors camping and canoeing with her wife, daughter, and three dogs.

 JD, Northeastern University School of Law, 2021